 Dry mouth (xerostomia) might seem like a minor annoyance.
 However, if it occurs regularly, it needs to be treated.

 Left untreated, a dry mouth can affect a variety of things, including eating, speaking, and your general oral health.

-Saliva is necessary for tooth and gum health, and enzymes in saliva help aid in digestion.
-If your mouth is dry throughout the night, your oral health might be affected without you even knowing it.
+Saliva is necessary for tooth and gum health, and enzymes in saliva aid in digestion.
+If your mouth is dry throughout the night, your oral health might be affected without your even knowing it.

 Symptoms of persistent dry mouth at night can include: